Chew/TARDIS-Docs/docs/faqs.md

 Couldn't solve your problem?
 Ask us on [Discord](https://discord.gg/sfuPVHh) or [GitHub](https://github.com/eccentricdevotion/TARDIS/discussions).

+## How do I get rid of ghost TARDIS display blocks and lights? {#ghost-blocks}

+You need to use the `/kill` command to remove ghost blocks (while standing next to the display):

+- for blocks, lights and regeneration models use the `/kill @e[type=item_display,distance=..2]` command
+- for interactions use the `/kill @e[type=interaction,distance=..2]` command - you might need to use F3+B to show entity bounding boxes to check for these
+- for text displays use `/kill @e[type=text_display,distance=..2]`

+You can also use `/tardis update remove_displays` to remove all item display blocks from ALL rooms in your TARDIS and replace them with the block defined by the player's wall preference.

 ## I made a stack of blocks but the TARDIS does not materialise {#stack}

 The method for creating a TARDIS was changed in version 2.6, you should craft a TARDIS seed block instead.
 Check the